• Skip to main content

 It works great for some.
 It leaves others hating the violin for life.

-Learning the violin is hard, so it comes as no surprise that numerous techniques exist for teaching and learning the instrument.
+Learning the violin is hard and it takes a lot of time, so it comes as no surprise that numerous techniques exist for teaching and learning the instrument.

 And none of those techniques attract more attention than the Suzuki method.